 CAM 1107 Principles of Manufacturing

 The course focuses on the study and interpretation of the graphic language used in manufacturing and engineering.
 This will include principles of: shape description, axonometric projection, specifications, symbology and spatial relationships.The student will apply problem solving and critical thinking skills using both standard and automated communication methods.
 Two classroom, two lab hours per week.
+Note: MET 1131 may be taken concurrently.

 Division: Science, Mathematics and Engineering